M. Chapoutier - Hermitage Chante-Alouette 2021

 About the estate:

-This venerable (19th century) and unmissable winery, launched onto the international stage by Michel Chapoutier in the 1990s, offers a wide range of wines from its own vineyards (345 hectares, biodynamic) or purchased grapes, in most of the leading appellations of the Rhône Valley, as well as in Roussillon and Alsace.
-His children, Mathilde and Maxime, have recently joined the family adventure.
+This venerable (19th-century) and leading winery, propelled onto the international stage by Michel Chapoutier in the 1990s, offers a wide range of wines produced from its own vineyards (345 hectares, cultivated biodynamically) or from purchased grapes, across most of the Rhône Valley’s flagship appellations, as well as in Roussillon and Alsace.
+His children, Mathilde and Maxime, have recently joined the family business.

 Robert Parker - Wine Advocate

-From a vintage that proved very fruitful for the region's white wines, Chapoutier's Hermitage Chante-Alouette 2021 offers aromas of beeswax, almond, melon, and mandarin.
+From a vintage that proved to be very fruitful for the region’s white wines, Chapoutier’s 2021 Hermitage Chante-Alouette offers aromas of beeswax, almond, melon, and mandarin.
 It is medium-bodied, round, concentrated, well-balanced, and harmonious, with a long finish featuring citrus notes.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France